gmsn-ita/minushalf/docs/source/introduction.rst

 The method aims to predict energy gaps results with the same precision [2]_ as the quasiparticle correction [9]_ algorithm, considered the state of the art for calculating energy gap of semiconductors.
-In addition, the computational effort of the method is equivalent to the standard DFT approach, which allows the technique to be applied to complex systems.
+In addition, the computational effort of the method is equivalent to the standard DFT approach and and is three orders of magnitude lower than the aforementioned GW method [16]_ , which allows the technique to be applied to complex systems.

 .. figure:: images/dft_05_demonstration.png
    :width: 400